mvolkmann/blog/src/smalltalk/50-pen.md

 [Morphic](https://github.com/Cuis-Smalltalk/Morphic.git) GitHub repository,
 enter `Feature require: 'Pen'` in a Workspace, and "Do it".

-The `Pen` class provides several examples in class methods.
+The `Pen` class is a subclass of the `BitBlt` class.
+It provides several examples in class methods.
-Try entering these in a Workspace and "Do it".
+Try entering them in a Workspace and "Do it".

 ```smalltalk
 Display restoreAfter: [Pen example]
 Pen exampleSketch. "drag around window to draw a thin, green trail"
 Pen makeStar display.
 ```

+The following code draws a house.

 ```smalltalk
 Display restoreAfter: [